 - 29. The 183-day and 325-day rules refer to a person being personally present in or personally absent from New Zealand. - 30.
 "New Zealand" is defined in s YA 1 as including the continental shelf.
-It also includes the water and airspace above any part of the continental shelf beyond New Zealand's "territorial sea"6 to the extent to which exploration or exploitation of that part of the continental shelf or its natural resources may be undertaken there. - 31.
+It also includes the water and airspace above any part of the continental shelf beyond New Zealand's "territorial sea" to the extent to which exploration or exploitation of that part of the continental shelf or its natural resources may be undertaken there. - 31.
 However, s 13 of the Legislation Act 2019 provides that when "New Zealand" is used as a territorial description it means the islands and territories within the Realm of New Zealand, excluding the Cook Islands, Niue, Tokelau and the Ross Dependency. - 32.
-This means physical presence in or absence from New Zealand is limited to the main islands and closer offshore islands of the Realm of New Zealand.
+This means physical presence in or absence from New Zealand is limited to the main islands and closer offshore islands of the Realm of New Zealand. - 33.
+Presence in New Zealand embassies or New Zealand consulate offices overseas is not personal presence in New Zealand.